Graph Neural Networks, Deep Reinforcement Learning and Probabilistic Topic Modeling for Strategic Multiagent Settings: Deep Reinforcement Learning

 We now briefly present a few popular and diverse DRL algorithms that have contributed vastly in the field; DQN, PPO, SAC.
 Specifically, DQN is a model-free, off-policy, value-based algorithm that maintains an NN to approximate the $Q$-value function given a state-action pair.
 It stores encountered state transitions and reward outcomes in an experience replay buffer that is then used to sample from and to do gradient updates on the NN.
 For each update we calculate the loss between the current estimates and the target function and backpropagate it through the network.
 More often than not, an $\epsilon$-greedy strategy is used during action selection.

 A lot of algorithms have stemmed from DQN in recent years with remarkable results in discrete domains.
 As an example, \cite{orfanoudakis2023novel} puts forward a novel approach to managing distributed energy resources in the context of the \emph{Smart Grid} by employing DQN to predict the most beneficial combinations of local flexibility estimators.
-Another notable work is that of \cite{chrysomallis2023deep} which enhances DQN with implicit imitation learning in order to tackle the lane-free autonomous driving problem.
-The proposed algorithm makes use of state transitions, obtained from a mentor, to accelerate learning.
+Another notable work is that of \cite{chrysomallis2023deep}, which enhances DQN with {\em implicit imitation} learning to give rise to the so-called {\em Deep Implicit Imitation Q-Networks (DIIQN)} algorithm.
+The approach makes use of {\em only} state transitions, obtained from a mentor, to accelerate learning, without requiring access to observations of the mentor actions; and can be applied in a host of domains, including autonomous driving.
+That work was later extended to allow for imitation learning when the mentor and observer agent action sets are {\em heterogeneous}, for the first time in the literature~\cite{chrysomallisAAAI2025heterogeneous}.

 An important spin-off of DQN is Bootstrapped DQN \cite{osband2018randomized,osband2016deep} that employs several network heads to benefit from the diverse outputs they generate.
 Essentially, instead of learning a single policy, Bootstrapped DQN learns multiple policies by utilizing the inherent uncertainty of the distinct heads.
 At the start of each episode, a head is sampled uniformly at random, to act on the environment and collect data.
 The data collected can be stored in the same replay buffer, but a random distribution is used to dictate which heads are to use each experience sample.
 This method has been shown to outperform $\epsilon$-greedy, especially in problems that require deep exploration.

 Another popular algorithm in the related literature is PPO.
 PPO operates as a model-free, on-policy, policy-based algorithm that employs stochastic gradient ascent to optimize the policy directly, instead of using $Q$-value estimates like DQN.
 This method aims to maximize a clipped surrogate objective function which leads to the avoidance of drastic changes and maintains a more stable learning pace.
 This simple and straightforward technique balances well the trade-off between exploration and exploitation.
 The robustness and stability of PPO enables it to attain high performance in a variety of domains (both discrete and continuous), while not requiring any extended search for hyperparameter values.